 - Cooking utensils, electric kettles, irons, soldering irons etc.are made of metals to conduct heat quickly. their handles are made of plastic or wood which are bad conductors.

-- Birds have feathers which keep their bodies warm because feathers are a bad conductor of heat.
+- Birds have feathers that keep their bodies warm because feathers are a bad conductor of heat.

 - woolen clothes and blankets slow down the transfer of heat.
 It happens so because the wool traps air in it.
 The air is a bad conductor of heat.